ritatam/Pst104EGenomeAnalysis/README.md

 # Pst104EGenomeBiology

-codes for "Dikaryotic organisation and regulation of wheat stripe rust fungus reevaled by a telomere-to-telomere nuclear-phased genome assembly"
+codes for "Long-read genomics reveal extensive nuclear-specific evolution and allele-specific expression in a dikaryotic fungus"